prometheus-operator/prometheus-operator/Documentation/proposals/0001/README.md

 Proposals are not necessary when small fixes are made or minor features are introduced.
-A Proposal is not necessary in when the community is satisfied with the discussions happening in other channels like Slack, voice, or in pull requests and issues.
+A Proposal is not necessary in when the community is satisfied with the discussions happening in other channels like GitHub issues, pull requests, meetings such as contributors office hours or Slack.

 ## System-context-diagram